 You only have one chance to make a first impression, so your podcast music plays a huge role in whether people settle in for a long listen or bounce after 15 seconds.

-In this post, we’ll cover why podcast intro music is so important, how to choose the best music for your show, and the best places to find songs.
+In this post, we’ll cover why podcast intro music is so important, how to choose the best music for your show, and the best places to find songs and sound effects.

 Why podcast intro music matters

-Evoking the right mood is key to hooking listeners and keeping them tuned in.
+Evoking the right mood is key to hooking listeners, keeping them tuned in, and getting them to subscribe.
 The typical podcast opening lasts between 15 and 30 seconds, so you need to make a quick first impression.

 Music is hands down the best way to draw people in and align their emotions with the content of your podcast.